 Management Company

 A management company is set up for each development.
 It is a limited company with shares.
-The Directors will be the owners of the properties.
+It will not have a bank account at the point of transfer which is something that the company may well wish to consider.